Menu

 Safety: finasteride and dutasteride can cause birth defects in male foetuses.
 Women who are pregnant, may become pregnant, or are breastfeeding must not handle these tablets.
 See our safety article on finasteride and pregnancy.

-Microneedling — using a roller, stamp, or motorised pen with fine needles — creates tiny micro-injuries that stimulate the scalp's natural healing response.
-Multiple studies show it increases the absorption and efficacy of topical minoxidil and finasteride.
+Microneedling uses a roller, stamp or motorised pen with fine needles to create tiny micro-injuries that kick the scalp's healing response into action.
+Several studies show it improves the absorption and results of topical minoxidil and finasteride.

 For at-home use we stock: